fsprojects/Paket/docs/content/faq.md

 Some good news is that [the NuGet team is currently developing a faster API](http://blog.nuget.org/20140711/nuget-architecture.html).
 Paket may be able to take advantage of that in the future.

 Once the [paket.lock](lock_file.html) is written, Paket won't use the OData API anymore and therefore package restore is very fast.

+## Can I use Paket to manage npm/bower/whatever dependencies?

+[No.](https://github.com/fsprojects/Paket/issues/61) We don't believe in reinventing the wheel.

+On top of that, such a "meta package manager" abstraction is likely to be less flexible and behind on what native tools have to offer.
+Paket serves a specific need, that is [SemVer-compatible](http://semver.org) NuGet.